-If you’re new to the world of chocolate, you may have heard the term “small batch”, and wondered exactly what it means.
-How small is small batch, and what difference does that make?
+If you’re new to the world of chocolate, you may have heard the term “small-batch” and wondered what it means.
+How small is small-batch, and what difference does that make?

 But if you pull back from this photo a little, it starts to tell a different story.